Bao Finance Price Hits $0.0000 on Top Exchanges (BAO)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Bao Finance launched on December 2nd, 2020.
+Bao Finance was first traded on December 2nd, 2020.
 Bao Finance’s total supply is 560,270,974,250 tokens and its circulating supply is 34,066,471,176 tokens.
-Bao Finance’s official website is bao.finance.
+The official message board for Bao Finance is thebaoman.medium.com.
 Bao Finance’s official Twitter account is @baocommunity and its Facebook page is accessible here.
-Bao Finance’s official message board is thebaoman.medium.com.
+The official website for Bao Finance is bao.finance.

-It is usually not possible to buy alternative cryptocurrencies such as Bao Finance directly using U.S. dollars.
-Investors seeking to acquire Bao Finance should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as Bao Finance directly using US dollars.
+Investors seeking to acquire Bao Finance should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bao Finance using one of the exchanges listed above.

 Receive News & Updates for Bao Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bao Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.